 Fully charged ACDelco Batteries (OCV is ≥12.7) should be stored in an upright position at temperatures between 32°F and 70°F. When a battery is stored, a very slow chemical reaction takes place between the plate materials and the electrolyte, causing a slow discharge.
 This reaction, called a self-discharge, occurs more rapidly at higher temperatures.
 Therefore, it is not recommended to store next to a furnace or other heat source.
 If an ACDelco Battery is completely discharged, the electrolyte will freeze when stored below 30°F. To prevent electrolyte freezing and battery damage, do not store ACDelco Batteries below 30°F if their OCV is less than 12.5volts.

-Mail-in rebate available only to Independent Service Centers, Body Shops, or Commercial Fleets with a U.S. mailing address.
-Limit 15 rebates per part per business.
+†Mail-in rebate available only to Independent Service Centers, Body Shops, or Commercial Fleets with a U.S. mailing address.
+Limit 15 rebates per part.
 Not available with some other offers.
 Government and municipal fleets are excluded.
-Allow 6 to 8 weeks from promotion end date for delivery of Visa Prepaid Card.
+Allow 6 to 8 weeks from promotion end date for delivery of Visa® Prepaid Card.
 Visa Prepaid Card will be issued in the business name.
-Visit your my GM Partner Perks dashboard or see gmpartsrebates.com for complete details, eligible parts, and rebate form, which must be postmarked by 10/15/20.
-Offers end 9/30/20.
+My GM Partner Perks members that have accepted the terms and conditions receive streamlined, automatic rebate redemptions.
+Visit your my GM Partner Perks dashboard or see gmpartsrebates.com for complete details, eligible parts, and rebate form, which must be postmarked or submitted online by 1/15/22.
+Offers end 12/31/21.